mnhwt0108/threejs-animation/README.md

 # threejs-animation
-a simple website using threejs libary for 3d model and animation
+a format portfolio website using threejs libary for 3d model and animation

 # Instruction:
 to run it, open the folder in VS code, make sure that you've already installed npm and threejs